 Black Australorp Chickens (Hens)

 Price: Our prices are very competitive but do vary from batch to batch.
-Please call store to confirm current price.
+Please call the store to confirm the current price.

 Availability: Please call our Sydney store on 02 97475713 to confirm availability before arriving in-store.
-Please do NOT email regarding availabilty as these emails are not answered from the store.
+Please do not email regarding availability, as the store does not respond to these emails.

-How to Buy: All our live pets including chickens are in-store pick only, from our Sydney store.
+How to Buy: All our live pets, including chickens, are available for in-store pickup only at our Sydney store.
 So there is no home delivery for our poultry.

 Store Address: 56 Coronation Pde, Enfield NSW. (near Strathfield)